 From adding natural-sounding reverb to adding distortions, you can do everything with Pro Tools.

-Whether you have been a producer for a long time or you’re just starting out your musical Youtube channel, Focusrite Scarlett Solo is for those who want to work on the go!
+Whether you’re a veteran producer or you’re just starting out your musical Youtube channel, the Focusrite Scarlett Solo is for those who want to work on the go!

 - Compatible with both Windows PC and MAC